xieyz10/Network-Centric-Community-Detections-for-VTubers/README.md

 - Java 8
 - python 3.5.6
 - Linux 4.19
+- mongodb

 **For contributer:**

+- update your twi account or google account meta info in meta.json, I will delete this after all finish, and mark this project as open
 - plz use vscode editor for py repo, and IntelliJ for java repo
 - plz make sure pylint and autopep8 is on, and follower it's code lint and name rule as possible, **just for convience of merge code.** any white list setting should be shared with us
 - use maven not gradle for java user